nesaro/socional/README.md

 # Idea

-Have a online notational velocity clone.
-Each note can be
+An online notational velocity clone.
+A federated note system.

+Each note can be :
  * private (just for you)
  * shared (with the people you trust)
  * public (with everybody)

 # Modes